 One of the more challenging jobs in customer service this involves reaching out to clients who have unpaid bills, invoices, loan instalments or any other outstanding payments.
 Collections agents are responsible for creating lists of debtors and organising them based on how severe the matter is, getting in touch with customers and discussing how the debts may be collected, locate unresponsive customers using credit bureau information, perform background checks, etc.

 Software used for debt collection include Collect One, Collect, or Collection Words.

 As a bookkeeper, you are responsible for keeping track of the company’s spending to ensure that business’ financial accounts are in good order.
 In practice this means processing invoices, receipts and payments, completing VAT returns, identifying expenses on bank statements, repairing cash flow statements, helping to prepare financial statements and producing management accounts.
-Some of the most popular bookkeeping software programmes are Sole Trader, Xero or Quickbooks.
+Some of the most popular accounting software programmes are Sole Trader, Xero or Quickbooks.

 45. Data Entry

 In this role, you input/manage information into/in various types of documents.
 Typical tasks include entering data into existing sheets, creating new data in databases, updating existing records and deleting the records that are no longer of use or no longer current, etc. Sometimes you may be required to work with various data entry software such as EpiData or Entrypoint Data Entry.